Ten American Painters

 The Ten American Painters (also known as The Ten) was an artists' group formed in 1898 to exhibit their work as a unified group.
 John Henry Twachtman, J. Alden Weir, and Childe Hassam were the driving forces behind the organization.
-Dissatisfied with the conservatism of the American art establishment, the three artists recruited seven others from Boston, New York City, and elsewhere on the East Coast, with the intention of creating an exhibition society that valued their view of originality, imagination, and exhibition quality.
+Dissatisfied with the conservatism of the American art establishment, the three artists recruited seven others from Boston, New York City, and elsewhere on the East Coast of the United States, with the intention of creating an exhibition society that valued their view of originality, imagination, and exhibition quality.
 The Ten achieved popular and critical success, and lasted two decades before dissolving.